Bhagavad Gita Chapter 3 Verse 37 Meaning

 Available in 28 languages

-This verse from Chapter 3 of the Bhagavad Gita highlights a practical insight: The Blessed Lord said, "It is desire and it is anger, both of the quality of Rajas, all-devouring and all-sinful; know this as the foe here in this world.
+This verse carries the weight of lived truth.
+The Blessed Lord said, "It is desire and it is anger, both of the quality of Rajas, all-devouring and all-sinful; know this as the foe here in this world."
+In the context of performing action without attachment as a means of spiritual liberation, these words illuminate the principle of sacrifice from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team